wendux/fly/README.md

 In browsers, you can intercept global Ajax requests by replacing XMLHttpRequest with Fly engine, regardless of what network library the upper layer uses.
 More details click here [Ajax hook](https://wendux.github.io/dist/#/doc/flyio-en/hook)

+## Using in Node

+Whether in browser environment or in Node environment, Fly provides a unified Promise API in the upper layer.
+This means that, regardless of whether you are in web development or node development, you can perform HTTP requests in the same way.
+However, because of the difference of node and browser environment, under the environment of Node, Fly in addition to basic API support, also provides some enhancements to the API, the API mainly involves the file download, file upload,  HTTP agents and other powerful features, please refer to [Node enhanced API](https://wendux.github.io/dist/#/doc/flyio-en/node) .

 ## Using in WeChat Mini Program